PrefectHQ/prefect/docs/concepts/work-queues.md

 - Inspect (`inspect`) the details of a queue by ID
 - Preview (`preview`) scheduled work for a queue by ID

-`prefect work-queue ls` lists all configured work queues for the server or Prefect Cloud referenced by `PREFECT_API_HOST`.
+`prefect work-queue ls` lists all configured work queues for the server.

 ```bash
 $ prefect work-queue ls